 The traditional American nuclear family, married dad and mom, and their children, has become less prevalent.
 Becoming more common are blended families.
-The simple definition of a blended family, also called a step-family, reconstituted family, or a complex family, is a family unit where one or both parents have children from a previous relationship, but they have combined to form a new family.

 Every family is unique, but a blended family has its own particular brand of considerations that need to be kept in mind when doing your estate and financial planning.
 You may need to plan for your current spouse, the children from your current relationship, the children from your previous relationship, and your spouse’s children from their previous relationship.